slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 ## On writing

 <!--
-+ x@naval -- Good writing is the output of good thinking.
-(Why AI hasn’t taken over X).
 + x@g_s_bhogal -- You’ll never know most of your beliefs, because you’ll never express them.
 To discover who you are, write.
 > *"What no spouse of a writer can ever understand is that a writer is working when he’s staring out the window.*

-#q["The scariest moment is always just before you start." -- Stephen King [1947]
 #q["You can always edit a bad page.
 You can’t edit a blank page." -- Jodi Picoult [1966]
-#q["Writing is thinking on paper." -- William Zinsser [1922]

 - We don’t need ChatGPT to write letters and emails.
 Just send the prompts.
 - o poeta faz a sintese das coisas